sAjibuu/Upload_Bypass/README.md

   -d , --data=

      (Optional) - for example: '"submit": "submit"' - Use double quotes and wrapp it with single quotes.
 Use comma to separate multi data.

+  -f , --file
+     (Optional) - File type attribute name for example: -f myfile.
+Some website might check that (You check the browser page source).

   -l , --location